jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 ```
 **NOTE:** On the Raspberry Pi, ` python2` and ` python3` both are installed.

 In order to prevent cluttering the Raspberry Pi's system libraries, a `Python Virtual Environment` is recommended.
-The following command can be used to setup the environment.
+The following command is used to setup the environment.

 ```
 pip install virtualenv